nevesnunes/blog/_posts/2020-07-30-CTF-Writeup---CyBRICS-2020---Hide-And-Seek.markdown

     }'
 ```

-To follow them with `pwndbg`, we need to remember that there was an `mmap` for region `0x100000000` during the signal handler routine, which isn't applied if we run the new executable, so we also need to include it in our `gdb` script:
+To follow them with `pwndbg`, we need to remember that there was an `mmap` for region `0x100000000` during the signal handler routine, which isn't applied if we run the new executable, so we also need to include it in our script:

 ```gdb
 b *(0x555555554000 + 0x640)